'Swifties for Kamala' think Harris is the 1 to beat Trump. And they want to help

 Though the speakers on the call tried to weave light-hearted pop culture references into their remarks, the group’s organizers made a point to stress the legitimacy and seriousness of their work.

 “I think one thing that maybe the media doesn't always get right is that Swifties are just about making little posts and little bracelets.
-And we do do those things for sure, but I think you can see with the intentionality of this call that we really have had a lot of thought in making sure everyone is included,” said Annie Wu, the group’s political director.
+And we do do those things for sure, but I think you can see with the intentionality of this call that we really have had a lot of thought in making sure everyone is included,” said Annie Wu Henry, the group’s campaign manager.
 “We are providing opportunities, and we are really giving the resources for people to be involved and civically engage this cycle. ”

 The call also had an immediate ask of its participants: Register to vote.
 By the end of the call, 14,000 reported registering.